Fck-r-sns/Fck-r-sns.github.io/_posts/2021-04-05-expressions.markdown

 ![]({{page.images_folder}}/2.png)

-It's much clear now where operands for `max` are and where operands for `in` are.
+It's much more clear now where operands for `max` are and where operands for `in` are.
 Let's take a look at another example: `(a + b) * (c - d)`.

 ![]({{page.images_folder}}/3.png)

-Let's do a depth-first traversal of this graph and print visited tokens.
+Let's do a [depth-first traversal](https://en.wikipedia.org/wiki/Depth-first_search) of this graph and print visited tokens.
 We will get this result:

 ```c
 * + a b - c d